...

 Imagine you’re at a dinner party.
 Everyone’s chatting, and new topics pop up constantly.
 Now, consider two scenarios:

-In the first scenario, everyone’s memory is extremely short—like goldfish.
+Everyone’s memory is extremely short in the first scenario, like a goldfish’s.
 Only the last thing anyone said can be remembered.
 If a guest mentions chocolate, after a few more comments, that topic is completely forgotten unless someone brings it up again.
-The conversation can’t really "look back" at prior statements.
+The conversation can’t really “look back” at prior statements.
 In the second scenario, there’s a huge whiteboard on the wall.
-Every comment—about chocolate, apples, or travel plans—is written down.
-Anyone can glance at the board to recall what was said five minutes ago, an hour ago, or even at the start of the party.
+Every comment about chocolate, apples, or travel plans is written down.
+Anyone can look at the board to remember what was said five minutes ago, an hour ago, or even at the beginning of the party.

 Press + to interact